picklenebula/espresso_data/import_log.md

      - Autofill *device_used and new_basket* for all rows except the first which uses the new basket.
 >[!IMPORTANT]
 >This spreadsheet does not have a primary key as no date/time info or unique identifier is present to differentiate data observations.
+---
+### Cleaning the data !
+1. Prepare the column headers for final version.
+2.